call: 732.758.1800

 The National Certification Commission for Acupuncture and Oriental Medicine (NCCAOM)

-The NCCAOM is a non-profit organization established in 1982.
+Established in 1982, NCCAOM is the only national organization that validates entry-level competency in the practice of acupuncture and herbal medicine (AHM) through professional certification.
 It currently operates under Section 501(c)(6) of the Internal Revenue code.
 Its mission is to promote nationally recognized standards of competence and safety in acupuncture and Oriental medicine for the purpose of protecting the public.

 American Organization for Bodywork Therapies of Asia